sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 Let's say you have two snippets of code (i.e. algorithms) in front of you.
 Each snippet performs the same overall function but the implementations are different.
 If you want to know which one is better in terms of performance/efficiency, the concept of complexity is used.

-Complexity is a mesaure of algorithm performance in terms of the:
+Complexity is a measure of algorithm performance in terms of the:
 - execution time (Time Complexity)
 - required storage space in memory (Space Complexity)
 - required number of steps or arithmetic operations (Computational Complexity)